 Students must request leave for religious festivals as they would for any other absence.
 The College’s decision to grant authorised absence will be final, subject to the complaints procedure.

 The Principal has overall responsibility for the effective operation of the College’s Equal Opportunities Policy and for ensuring compliance with the relevant statutory framework prohibiting discrimination.
 The Principal has delegated to the Director of Studies day-to-day responsibility for operating the policy and ensuring its accessibility, availability, maintenance and review.

-If you believe that you have received less favourable treatment on any of the unlawful grounds listed in paragraph 1.2 above, or if you feel that this policy has been breached in any way to your detriment you are encouraged to raise the matter through the College’s formal Complaints Procedure.
-For a copy of the College’s Concerns and Complaints Policy, please contact the Director of Studies.
-Allegations regarding potential breaches of this policy will be treated in confidence and investigated in accordance with the complaints procedure.
+If you believe that you have been discriminated against on any of the grounds listed in paragraph 2 above or if you feel that this policy has been breached in any way to your detriment you are encouraged to raise the matter through the College’s formal complaints process; you can access the Communication and Complaints Policy on this website or request a different format.
+Allegations of unfair discrimination will be treated very seriously, in confidence and investigated in accordance with the complaints procedure.

-We will treat seriously and urgently investigate every complaint and report.
 Disciplinary action may be taken against any member of the College Community who is found to have acted in contravention of this policy.
 Discrimination, harassment, bullying and victimisation may amount to gross misconduct and could lead to expulsion or immediate dismissal.

-This policy will be available on the College’s website and on request from the Director of Studies.
+This policy is available on the College’s website and on request from the Director of Studies.